Millennials Facing Challenges

 - Training the Mind: An Introduction, an on-line meditation course centered on Phakchok Rinpoche’s teachings.

 - Blog Post: Distraction: Tools to Avoid the Daze

 Reflection Question and Sharing Your Experience

-We all are facing more distraction and competition for our time.
+We all are facing more distractions and competition for our time.
 How have you discovered ways to develop resilience?
-Do you take technology pauses in your family and work life?
+Do you take technology pauses in your family and work-life?